Vault-Sentinel/vaultsentinel/README.md

 # VaultSentinel

+> **⚠️ Educational Project**: This is an educational project designed to showcase the Model Context Protocol (MCP) server integration.
+It demonstrates how to build a secrets detection platform with AI-powered analysis using MCP.

 A modern secrets detection platform with AI-powered analysis and a comprehensive React dashboard.
 VaultSentinel provides on-demand repository scanning with hybrid detection (regex + AI) and real-time security findings management.

 ## 🏗️ Architecture